JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/La_Verite_personnelLement_decouverte.md

 **“The truth personally discovered”**

 > “_Revealed truth, personally discovered truth, is the supreme delight of the human soul; it is the joint creation of the material mind and the indwelling spirit.
 The eternal salvation of this truth-discerning and beauty-loving soul is assured by that hunger and thirst for goodness which leads this mortal to develop a singleness of purpose to do the Father’s will, to find God and to become like him.
 There is never conflict between true knowledge and truth.
-There may be conflict between knowledge and human beliefs, beliefs colored with prejudice, distorted by fear, and dominated by the dread of facing new facts of material discovery or spiritual progress._” ([UB 132:3.4](/en/The_Urantia_Book/132#p3_4))
+There may be conflict between knowledge and human beliefs, beliefs colored with prejudice, distorted by fear, and dominated by the dread of facing new facts of material discovery or spiritual progress._” (<a id="a135_667"></a>[UB 132:3.4](/en/The_Urantia_Book/132#p3_4))

 ### Summary